What is a mortgage rate?

 Market factors

-• Federal Reserve rates.
-The Federal Reserve frequently changes benchmark interest rates that affect how much it costs for banks to borrow money from each other.
+• Federal Reserve rates: The Federal Reserve frequently changes benchmark interest rates that affect how much it costs for banks to borrow money from each other.
 If the Fed raises rates, mortgage rates usually follow.

-• The mortgage-backed securities market.
-Lenders usually package their loans into mortgage-backed securities (MBS) and sell them to investors on the open market.
+• The mortgage-backed securities market: Lenders usually package their loans into mortgage-backed securities (MBS) and sell them to investors on the open market.
 If the market for MBS is strong, lenders may lower rates so they can originate more loans and sell more MBS.
 If the market weakens, rates may go up.

 What’s the ideal mortgage rate?

-To understand what a good rate looks like, keep a close eye on daily mortgage rates.
+To understand what a good rate looks like, keep an eye on daily mortgage rates.
 Anything below the benchmark is a good deal.
 You can use rates advertised by local lenders and major banks as a good example, as well as check data on loan rates from the Federal Reserve.

 How can you get a good mortgage interest rate?

 • Save for a large down payment: A larger down payment means a smaller loan, which can lead to a lower interest rate.
-You may be able to avoid private mortgage insurance (PMI).
+You may also be able to avoid private mortgage insurance (PMI).
 There are also down payment assistance programs and grants for those who qualify.

 • Lock in rates: If interest rates drop after you apply for a loan, lock in your rate until closing so you don’t lose it.

 Shopping around for a loan is also a good way to try to save.
 You can compare terms, rates, and other details of potential loans this way.
+Knowing what questions to ask a mortgage lender can make this process easier and more transparent.

 Can you change your current mortgage rate?

-One way to change your mortgage rate is to refinance your loan.
-That involves taking out a new loan and paying off the old one, replacing the old mortgage with a new one.
-Keep in mind that you’ll have to pay closing costs and other fees when getting your new mortgage, so you’ll only want to refinance if rates have dropped by enough to make the savings significant.
+One option is to refinance1 – which means taking out a new loan to pay off your existing mortgage, replacing that mortgage with a new one.
+Keep in mind that refinancing requires closing costs and other upfront fees.
+It only makes sense to refinance if rates have dropped enough that you’ll be saving enough to offset the upfront costs.

 There are a few different types of mortgage refinancing:

-• Rate-and-term refinance.
-The most basic form of refinancing is replacing your loan with one that has a new rate and term.
+• Rate-and-term refinance: This replaces your mortgage with a new loan that has a new rate and term.

-Refinancing is an option for people who are on top of their mortgage payments.
 If you find yourself struggling to handle your mortgage, you may also be able to adjust your interest rate by working with your lender to pursue loan modification.

 The bottom line: Comparison-shop to lock in the best mortgage rate